Gallbladder in pink

 The conventional fat phobic answer

-The usual medical belief today is that fatty food can result in gall stones.
+The usual medical belief today is that eating fatty foods can result in gall stones.
 This is because what happens if you already have gallstones in the gallbladder and eat fat: A gallstone can get stuck on the way to the intestines and give you a gallstone attack (pain in the top right part of your stomach).

 The conventional advice is thus to eat low fat – and take pain killers if you get a gallstone attack.
-If the attacks continue the gallbladder is removed by routine surgery and the problem usually goes away.
+If the attacks continue the gallbladder is removed by surgery and the problem usually goes away.
 Probably with the side effect of slightly decreased ability to absorb fat and nutrients from what you eat (there is a reason we have gallbladders).

 The conventional low fat advice rarely makes gallstone disease go away.
 Instead it often gets worse with time, until surgery is necessary.
 That is hardly a coincidence.